ppohlitze/ExchangeRateChecker/README.md

 ## Tech Choices

-* Maven for managing libraries, executing tests and building the application
+* Maven and MavenWrapper for managing libraries, executing tests and building the application
 * Spring for dependency injection, DB access, scheduling and so forth
 * Postgres for the DB because its open source, object relational and I have some minor experience with it already.
 * JUnit for unit testing
+* Swagger for API documentation